PV Grid-connected System

 This is the most commonly installed Solar System across New Zealand.
 Solar power is produced during the day and supplemented through mains power at night.

 Grid-connected is recommended for any first-time-solar residential homes.

 Here's how it works:

-Photovoltaic (PV) Panels are placed on the roof of the residence - these should be North facing wherever possible for maximum energy cultivation
+North facing Photovoltaic (PV) Panels are placed on the roof for maximum energy cultivation

-The PV cells contain semiconductors which absorb the sun's radiance, turning the light into direct current (DC) energy.
-The panels are silicone, so they can even generate power on cloudy days.
+The PV cells contain semiconductors that absorb the sun's radiance, turning the light into direct current (DC) energy.

 A service panel then distributes power wherever needed within the building.

 An import/export meter is installed which tracks extra electricity bought from the grid, and any excess solar energy is sold back to the utility company.

 Any excess energy produced during the day gets sent back to "the grid" in return for a small payment from your power company.
 This is known as a Solar Buyback